facebook

 Grassland stewards

 For thousands of years, grasslands have provided sustenance for wildlife and humans.
 These relationships continue to have ecological, cultural and economic significance, and we proudly collaborate with a broad base of grassland stewards across the Prairies.
-This includes partnerships with local communities, Indigenous Nations, other conservation organizations and livestock producers, helping them to achieve their conservation goals.
+This includes partnerships with local communities, Indigenous Peoples, other conservation organizations and livestock producers, helping them to achieve their conservation goals.

 Cow and sharp-tailed grouse at NCC's Mackie Ranch (Photo by Jason Bantle)